AbdullahGhassanRR/Provocator-Detection/README.md

 - username column collected from https://www.kaggle.com/datasets/dionisiusdh/covid19-indonesian-twitter-sentiment
 - with dummy date

-# How to run locally
+# How to run locally with Anaconda
 #### for backend:
 0. open the first CLI (e.g. cmd, anaconda prompt)
 1. type cd path/to/downloaded/files